FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 # Resources I have used

-Here are the blog posts that helped me doing a _manual_ setup of PKS (it can be automated, that will be for another blog post).
+Here are the blog posts that helped me doing a _manual_ setup of Pivotal Container Service (it can be automated, that will be for another blog post).

 Full setup as described by William Lam ( @lamw ):